Pages that are keeping up with capybara developments more regularly:

 More on capybara meat (and other products ) here.

 Find a Capy

-Here is a list of zoos where you might be able to see capybaras, as reported by our readers, or which we've seen on our own visits.
-It is impossible to keep such a list up to date, so always phone ahead before visiting any zoo to avoid committing yourself to a wild rodent chase.
+Here is a list of zoos where you might be able to see capybaras, as reported by our readers, or which we've seen on our own visits, but this is several years old now and it is impossible to keep such a list up to date, so always phone ahead before visiting any zoo to avoid committing yourself to a wild rodent chase.

 Submitted by other loyal capybara fans:

 These beauties at the Tregembo Zoo in North Carolina were sent in by journalist Jefferson Weaver.
 More contributions:

 Capybaras on the Loose:

 · Buy lovely capybara buttons and magnets (other good animals too)